ANNarchy/ANNarchy/docs/Example.rst

 * :doc:`example/NeuralField`:  a simple model using `neural field <http://www.scholarpedia.org/article/Neural_fields>`_ recurrent networks.
 This is a very simple rate-coded model without learning.

-.. * :doc:`example/BarLearning`: an implementation of the bar learning problem, illustrating the synaptic plasticity in rate-coded networks.
+* :doc:`example/BarLearning`: an implementation of the bar learning problem, illustrating synaptic plasticity in rate-coded networks.

 * :doc:`example/Izhikevich`: an implementation of the simple pulse-coupled network described in (Izhikevich, 2003).
 It shows how to build a simple spiking network without synaptic plasticity.

-* :doc:`example/VogelsAbbott`: an implementation of the balanced network described in (Vogels and Abbott, 2005).
+* :doc:`example/COBA`: an implementation of the balanced network described in (Vogels and Abbott, 2005).
 It shows how to build a simple spiking network using integrate-and-fire neurons and sparse connectivity.

-* :doc:`example/STDP`: an example using spike-timing dependent plasticity (STDP).
+* :doc:`example/SimpleSTDP`: an example using spike-timing dependent plasticity (STDP).

 Other examples include: